Most business people are familiar with the abbreviations RFP and RFQ, but what is the difference, and how are they used?

 - Submission requirements

 The RFQ could be open to all possible bidders.
-The global market is dynamic and there are new entrants all the time.
-To streamline the process it may be necessary to run a pre-selection event prior to sending your RFQ to a closed list of approved bidders.
+The global market is dynamic, and there are always new entrants.
+To streamline the process, it may be necessary to run a pre-selection event before sending your RFQ to a closed list of approved bidders.
 This is the point at which you need to assess both financial and operational risks.

-The RFQ must include clear instructions for its completion and the due date for submissions.
+The RFQ must include clear instructions for its completion and submission due date.
 It is important to allow enough time for a bidder to formulate his response.
 The RFQ should include, as an attachment, the buyer’s terms and conditions.
 During the bid preparation period, there must be a method by which any potential supplier can ask clarification questions and receive answers.
 All bidders should be provided with the same information.

-There are many service providers with hosted solutions and e-sourcing software that can automate some parts of the process including the Q&A and sharing the answers.
+Many service providers with hosted solutions and e-sourcing software can automate some parts of the process, including the Q&A and sharing the answers.
 Bidders can upload their offers with the required supporting documents and receive notifications.

 Whether received from an automated system or manually, bids must be subject to confidentiality to ensure a fair result.

-Best practice: close the bidding on the due date and open all bids immediately thereafter.
+Best practice: close the bidding on the due date and open all bids immediately after that.

-The evaluations process is made easier and speedier if an efficient, well-thought-out template is used.
-The successful bidder will be the one offering the lowest price for the goods or services specified while complying to all selection criteria.
-There may be a clarification process necessary and minor negotiations needed to reach the right result.
+The evaluation process is easier and faster if an efficient, well-thought-out template is used.
+The successful bidder will be the one offering the lowest price for the goods or services specified while complying with all selection criteria.
+A clarification process may be necessary, and minor negotiations are needed to reach the correct result.
 The deal is only completed when the contract is signed.

 Notify the other bidders that the contract has been awarded.
 Thank them for their participation; you may need them again at a future date.

-The 1-6 steps listed above are those which are traditionally followed in the commercial sector of the economy.
-Government department and other public authorities may have more stringent rules for their RFQ process.
+The 1-6 steps above are traditionally followed in the commercial sector of the economy.
+Government departments and other public authorities may have more stringent rules for their RFQ process.